 - You’ll save a few dollars on adult tickets if you buy them via AtlanTIX; it’s just under $16 per ticket.

 - Visiting from out of town?
 If you stay at a participating Atlanta-area hotel, you can get a free cab ride to & from the Atlanta Zoo.
 The free ride is valid to/from participating hotels only.

-- If you’re planning to visit multiple attractions in Atlanta, take advantage of the Atlanta CityPASS to save 42% on admission to five Atlanta-area attractions.
+- If you’re planning to visit multiple attractions in Atlanta, take advantage of the Atlanta CityPASS to save about 40% on admission to five Atlanta-area attractions.
 The Georgia Aquarium ticket includes a Deepo Pass with Expedited Entry, Deepo’s 4-D theater, and the Dolphin Tales show (based on availability).
 The World of Coca-Cola ticket includes admission, the 4-D theatre, and a free keepsake bottle from the museum.
 Other attractions included are Inside CNN Studio Tour, Fernbank (includes IMAX, too) OR High Museum of Art, and Zoo Atlanta (includes All-Rides Wristband) OR Atlanta History Center.
 It’s valid for nine days, and if you plan it right, you’ll have two full weekends + the weekdays in between to get to all of the attractions.